 Ana Maria Caballero’s new collection is a celebration of diminishing innocence and growing wisdom that is indicative of mid-life.
 Touching upon tenderness, motherhood, anguish and partnership, these poems are as rhythmic as the moods of a newborn child.
 Caballero shares the ebb and flow of a meaningful writing life.
 She is a poet that bestows upon the reader “the notion of marriage, of children, of daily love.”
 Indeed, a fine read.

 Ana Maria Caballero is a Colombian writer living in Miami.
 In 2014, her book “Entre domingo y domingo” (“From Sunday to Sunday”) won Colombia’s José Manuel Arango National Poetry Prize and received second prize in the Ediciones Embalaje nationwide contest.
 Her work has appeared in over twenty journals, including Smoking Glue Gun Magazine, Red Savina Review, Jai-Alai Magazine, CutBank and The Potomac.
 She often writes about poetry for Zeteo Journal.
 Harvard University awarded her a magna cum laude Bachelor’s degree for spending four years reading the world’s best French, Spanish and Italian literature.
 Madrid’s Complutense University offered her a scholarship to research her honors thesis work on café life in fin de siècle Paris and Barcelona, which she did, in situ.
-Together with her husband, she is a proud parent to Lorenzo and Nina Isadora.
+Together with her husband, she is a grateful parent to Lorenzo and Nina Isadora.
 Ana’s poems and book thoughts can be found at www.thedrugstorenotebook.co.
-Please contact her at email@example.com.
+Please contact her at firstname.lastname@example.org.